Neosoul-DAO/Welcome/README.md

 Welcome to Neo Soul DAO!

 As a pioneer in the culture, we invite you to be a part of the initial group being formed to grow and expand the DAO.
-Attached is a deck explaining the DAO and our mission.
-Please review and digest.

-Below please find a link to click to begin your journey.
+Click the link below to click to your journey.

 We look forward to you being a part of our family.